Scientists find why male smokers may run even higher health risks

 Epidemiological data show male smokers have a higher risk of developing non-lung forms of cancer than women who smoke.

-The team analysed data on more than 6,000 men, taking into account their ages, exercise habits, cholesterol levels, education status, alcohol intake and many other health and behavioural factors.
+The team analyzed data on more than 6,000 men, taking into account their ages, exercise habits, cholesterol levels, education status, alcohol intake and many other health and behavioral factors.

 They discovered that in smokers, the loss of Y chromosomes appeared to be dose-dependent -- in other words, men who smoked more lost more -- and that some men who went on to quit smoking appeared to regain their Y chromosomes.